The College Board releases a new framework for its AP African American Studies course

 But it also includes a mention of former San Francisco 49ers quarterback Colin Kaepernick's protest of police brutality during the national anthem, as well as a reference to Black Lives Matter as an example of optional further study in the class.

-Neither DeSantis' office nor the Florida Department of Education immediately responded to NPR's request for a comment.
+The governor's office deferred comment to the Florida Department of Education, which did not immediately respond to NPR's request for comment.

 Roughly 13,000 students in 700 schools across the U.S. are currently pilotingthe course.